Alejandroq12/exchange-rate-calculator/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

 I would like to thank Traversy Media for his amazing content and incredible learning platform.
-I would like to thank CSS Tricks because I found the code for custom video controls there.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>